Zac Taylor: 2022 season

 Taylor's fourth season got off to a rough start as the Bengals started 0–2, but they quickly turned things around and finished atop the AFC North with a 12–4 record.
 The Bengals did not play 17 games in 2022 due to the Damar Hamlin incident in Week 17; Taylor earned praise for his opposition to resuming the game.

 The Bengals won the AFC North again, marking the first time in franchise history that the team earned division titles in back-to-back seasons.
 The Bengals defeated the Baltimore Ravens 24–17 in an AFC Wild Card Round played at home, then won an AFC Divisional Round playoff game on the road for the second consecutive season with a 27–10 victory over the Buffalo Bills.
 The victory over Buffalo gave Taylor as many postseason victories (five) as all former Bengals head coaches have combined.
 Cincinnati lost the rematch with the Kansas City Chiefs in the AFC Championship Game at Arrowhead Stadium by a score of 23–20, ending a 10-game winning streak by the Bengals.

 2023 season

 Taylor led the Bengals to a 9–8 record in the 2023 season.
 The team finished fourth in the AFC North and missed the playoffs.

 2024 season

 Taylor led the Bengals to another 9–8 record in 2024.
 The team finished third in the AFC North but missed the playoffs for the second consecutive season.

+2025 season

+In the 2025 season, Taylor led the Bengals to a 6–11 record and a third place finish in the AFC North, which missed the postseason.